The 19-year-old who killed her Medicine Hat family in southern Alberta seven years ago got a glowing report at her sentencing review on Monday.

 The annual sentence reviews are the public's only chance to get any details on Canada's youngest multiple murderer.

-She has just 2½ years left on her sentence and at age 22 will be fully released.
+She has just 2½ years left on her sentence and will be fully released at age 22.

 If J.R. stays out of trouble for five years following her full release, her criminal record will be wiped clean.